opnfv/joid/docs/release/installation/installationprocedure.rst

 By default debug is enabled in script and error messages will be printed on ssh terminal where you are running the scripts.

-To Access of any control or compute nodes. juju ssh <service name>
+To Access of any control or compute nodes. juju ssh <service name>/<instance id>
 for example to login into openstack-dashboard container.

 juju ssh openstack-dashboard/0
 juju ssh nova-compute/0
 juju ssh neutron-gateway/0

+All charm jog files are availble under /var/log/juju

-By default juju will add the Ubuntu user keys for authentication into the deployed server and only ssh access will be available.
+By default juju will add the current user keys for authentication into the deployed server and only ssh access will be available.